Traditionally from Italy, crispy on the outside and super soft on the inside, these little rustic donuts are a real crowd pleaser.

 - powdered sugar or other toppings

-- In a small bowl combine the yeast and 2 teaspoons of the granulated sugar.
+- In a small bowl combine the yeast and 1 tablespoon of granulated sugar*.
 Let it sit until it dissolves.

 - In the meantime combine the flour and salt in a large bowl.

 - In a medium saucepan using low heat, melt the butter.
 Once the butter has melted, add in the egg yolks, the rest of the granulated sugar, and milk and whisk until smooth.
 Leave it on the stovetop until it is slightly warm.
 Then remove from the heat and add in the dissolved yeast and rum.